tean-lai/tean-lai.github.io/content/thoughts/projects/designing-my-website.md

 It's still possible to make sites look aesthetically appealing with minimal JavaScript.

 <!-- I believe that we should work with computers as they are, not what we think they are.
 They are not just abstract machines, but concrete machines that take resources to operate.
 Different abstractions require different amounts of resources, and I want to be mindful of such resource-usage when choosing which abstractions to use.
 This is more a general statement, not trying to shame JavaScript users in particular.
 With JavaScript, there are many things you can build that are much harder to do otherwise, and there is value in building such things too. -->

+## Using a static site generator

+Static site generators are nice because it frees me from needing to think much about HTML and CSS.
+They raise the abstraction level for website development, without being too far out of my control like other website builders.

+I want my website to be primarily static content, so this works well.

+It's easy to create reusable CSS too.
+To be fair, I don't know if it's just as easy with raw HTML and CSS, but I anticipate that not being the case.

+It's also quite performant.

+As for why Hugo in particular?
+It was one of the first ones I found, and it seemed quite popular and it works.
+I haven't encountered any issues so far.